-The Division of Humanities and Fine Arts at UC Santa Barbara is proud to announce a set of summer courses under the Creative Computing Initiative, generously supported by alumnus Ross Dowd (Class of 1994, English and Political Science).
+The Division of Humanities and Fine Arts at UC Santa Barbara is proud to announce that a set of summer courses will be offered in 2023 under the Creative Computing Initiative, generously supported by alumnus Ross Dowd (Class of 1994, English and Political Science).
 The initiative encourages undergraduate students to develop more technical literacy in an increasingly computerized world but also to forge more personal, imaginative, and critical connections to computationally based media and technology.
-Through this new initiative, students are invited to explore a series of connected courses focused on digital technologies and their contexts.
+Through this initiative, students are invited to explore a series of connected courses focused on digital technologies and their contexts.

 Scholarships of $500 to $1,000 are also available to help offset the unit fees.
 To apply for a course scholarship, students should follow the steps below.

 - Register for the course in GOLD.

 - Once registered, prepare a 300-500 word essay explaining why you are interested in the course, specifically, and/or the Creative Computing Initiative, generally.
 You may also share any information about pressing financial need, though this is optional.